DanielUH2019/lovelaice/README.md

 2. `npm install`
 3. `cd client/ && npm install`
 4. Create `.env` and add your OpenAI token as `OPENAI_KEY`.
+5. To use gpt4all add the path to the model as `GPT_FOR_ALL_MODEL_PATH`

+### Notes on gpt4all setup

+1. Download the model from [gpt4all repo](https://github.com/nomic-ai/gpt4all)
+2. Follow instructions from [pyllamacpp](https://github.com/nomic-ai/pyllamacpp) to convert the model to ggml format

 ### Run the extension in debug mode